1. Attendance

 Leaving Early

 Leaving school early must be arranged in advance.
-A student who is leaving school early can be released to the family or a person who has been identified on the Digital Blue Card and verified as authorized for pick up by the school secretary.
+A student who is leaving school early can be released to the family or a person who has been identified on NYCSA and/or the Blue Card and verified as authorized for pick up by the school secretary.
 Anyone picking up a student must come to the main office and provide a photo ID.
 Students over 18 must have their families speak with the school secretary before the student can sign out.
+Students over 18 who have IEPs must be picked up by an adult authorized in NYCSA and/or the Blue Card.
 Students under age 18 may not leave school early without an adult authorized for pick up.

 2. Grading